||Contact | A-Z Health Index | Events & Meetings|

 Note the file links require the FREE Adobe (TM) Reader.

-*In the event of state offices closing due to inclement weather, there will be an alternate hearing date on Dec.
-9, 2019, at the same location on the 11th floor of OSDH beginning at 9:00 AM
+**In the event of state offices closing due to inclement weather, there will be an alternate hearing date on March 10, 2020, at the same location in room 1102 of OSDH beginning at 9:00 AM - noon.

 Options for Submitting a Public Comment